acgetchell/mundus-atrox/src/journals/twentieth.md

 >
 > "How do you find your way?"
 >
-> "Oh, sometimes you can be friendly with the Kuo-Toa, as long as you don't look like an easy victim.
+> "Oh, sometimes you can be friendly with the Kuo-toa, as long as you don't look like an easy victim.
 They are a bit mad, but they can be friendly in their own way, and they enjoy my music.
 They are the ones who live in **Sloobludop**, and worship the Sea Mother."

 *Avren* is full of useful information about the mushrooms around us and telling us which ones make water, wine, food, and other things.